Stormwater Basics

 Requires current stormwater infrastructure to be updated and capacity increased

-Increases need for stormwater storage to reduce overwhelming local waterbodies
+Increases need for stormwater storage to prevent overwhelming local waterbodies

 Rising sea levels can flow back up low-lying stormwater outfalls